CallumHemsley/GRP-08/meetings.md

 * decide to change the game mechanism again:
 	* collections are the scrolls
 	* they could see the photo of Tianyi pavilion in the game
+	* if they give a wrong answer for the quiz, NPC will directly show the answer to them if they don't want to change their answer.
+	* scrolls could only be collected by the player when they have found them.
+If they answer the wrong question without the scroll, they won't get the scroll in that room anymore.
+	* answering the quiz right or wrong decides their final score of the game.

 * visit mode has several changes